2026 GMC Terrain vs. 2025 Mercedes-Benz GLC 300 Review

 Powertrain

-With its lower torque engine, the GMC Terrain doesn't do as good a job transmitting power to its wheels as the Mercedes-Benz GLC 300.
+Due to its much higher torque, the GMC Terrain does a much better job of transmitting its engine's horsepower to its wheels than the Mercedes-Benz GLC 300.

 Utility